sawenchalmers/brimstone/README.md

 ### 0.1.4
 * Fixed not being able to enter custom (string) data into the "Calculate Solid Geometry" component
+* Added new components to create a resource and add it to the database
+* Reorganised user objects
+* Started refactoring to use global .py file rather than spread out information

 ### 0.1.3
 * Added multiple components for interacting with Honeybee model